Blake canonical form: Relation to other forms

 The Blake canonical form is a special case of disjunctive normal form.

 The Blake canonical form is not necessarily minimal (upper diagram), however all the terms of a minimal sum are contained in the Blake canonical form.
 On the other hand, the Blake canonical form is a canonical form, that is, it is unique up to reordering, whereas there can be multiple minimal forms (lower diagram).
 Selecting a minimal sum from a Blake canonical form amounts in general to solving the set cover problem, so is NP-hard.

 History

 Archie Blake presented his canonical form at a meeting of the American Mathematical Society in 1932, and in his 1937 dissertation.
 He called it the "simplified canonical form"; it was named the "Blake canonical form" by Frank Markham Brown and Sergiu Rudeanu in 1986–1990.
+Together with Platon Poretsky's work it is also referred to as "Blake–Poretsky laws".

 Methods for calculation

 Blake discussed three methods for calculating the canonical form: exhaustion of implicants, iterated consensus, and multiplication.
 The iterated consensus method was rediscovered by Edward W. Samson and Burton E. Mills, Willard Quine, and Kurt Bing.
+In 2022, Milan Mossé, Harry Sha, and Li-Yang Tan discovered a near-optimal algorithm for computing the Blake canonical form of a formula in conjunctive normal form.